Spousal Support New Jersey

 The Four Types of New Jersey Alimony

-Now that you know mediation and working with us is the best way to determine alimony in New Jersey, let's take a closer look at the four types of alimony: open duration, limited duration, rehabilitative and reimbursement.
+Now that you know mediation and working with us is the best way to determine alimony in New Jersey, let's take a closer look at the four types of alimony: open duration alimony, limited duration alimony, rehabilitative alimony and reimbursement alimony.

 1. Open Durational Spousal Support or Alimony (New Jersey)

-This parent may have past work experience and even a college or postgraduate education but in the years that the spouse has been at home, the other spouse has built a career, a wage earning capacity and a standard of living that the homemaking spouse could not likely reach.
+This parent may have past work experience and even a college or post-graduate education, but in the years that the spouse has been at home, the other spouse has built a career, a wage earning capacity and a standard of living that the homemaking dependent spouse could not likely reach.

 Another typical case for open durational spousal support in New Jersey is one in which the parties have both worked outside the home, but one has a substantially greater income.

 2. Limited Duration Alimony or Spousal Support (NJ)

 This is spousal support that is to be paid for a certain period of time.

 It can be appropriate in shorter-term marriages (less than 20 years) and in marriages where there is a reasonable probability that the spouse being paid the spousal support will become self-sufficient to the extent of being able to maintain the standard of living of the marriage.